Feedback on Student Learning

 In a well-designed course, the instructor continually obtains feedback on student learning.
 Such information enables both the instructor and students to monitor learner progress towards achieving course objectives.
 As such, class assessments should be carefully designed so that they accurately and reliably measure student performance in the class.
 These resources are designed to help instructors develop high quality assessments for their classrooms.

-A rubric is a measurement tool that describes the criteria that will be used to evaluate a specific task such as a student writing assignment, poster, oral presentation, or other project.
-Rubrics allow instructors to communicate expectations to students, and can increase the reliability of scores.
+A rubric describes the criteria that will be used to evaluate a specific task, such as a student writing assignment, poster, oral presentation, or other project.
+Rubrics allow instructors to communicate expectations to students, allow students to check in on their progress mid-assignment, and can increase the reliability of scores.